sshuair/awesome-gis/README.md

 - [iTowns](http://www.itowns-project.org/) - A Three.js-based framework written in Javascript/WebGL for visualizing 3D geospatial data.
 It can connect to WMS/WMTS/TMS servers including elevation data and load many different data formats (3dTiles, gpx, KML and much much more).
 - [JSTS](https://github.com/bjornharrtell/jsts) - Port of the Java JTS library.
 - [kepler.gl](https://uber.github.io/kepler.gl/#/) - kepler.gl is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
+- [koop](https://github.com/koopjs/koop): Transform geospatial data on the fly and serve as GeoJSON, Vector Tiles, Esri Feature Services and more.
 - [landspeed.js](https://github.com/springmeyer/landspeed.js) - WMS server using node-mapnik.
 - [Leaflet](http://leafletjs.com/)  - Open-Source JavaScript Library for Mobile-Friendly Interactive Maps.
 - [leaflet-geoserver-request](https://github.com/iamtekson/leaflet-geoserver-request) - This is the small library which helps to connect geoserver with leaflet.
 Using this library, we can make WMS, WFS, getLegendGraphic, WMS-Image request.